Dobrinj

 Dobrinj is a village and municipality in the Primorje-Gorski Kotar County in northwestern Croatia, on the island of Krk.
-There are 2,078 inhabitants in the municipality, with 91% Croats.
+There are 2,150 inhabitants in the municipality, with 91% Croats.
+The village of Dobrinj itself has 89 inhabitants.

 Geography

-Dobrinj and the municipality of the same name are located on the northeast side of the island of Krk.
-The place is located at an elevation of about 200 meters above Soline bay.
+Dobrinj and the municipality of the same name is located on the northeast side of the island of Krk.
+The place is located at an elevation of about 200 meters above Soline Bay.

 The municipality of Dobrinj comprises three cadastral communities: Dobrinj, Soline and Sužan, with 20 settlements, covering an area of 55 km2.

-In relief, this area can be divided into a low zone (mainly around Soline Bay) and a high zone (Dobrinj, Karst, Gabonjin ...).
+In relief, this area can be divided into a low zone (mainly around Soline Bay) and a high zone (Dobrinj, Kras, Gabonjin).

 The Dobrinj municipality also covers much of the eastern coast of the island of Krk, facing Crikvenica and Vinodol on the mainland, with which it has always been closely connected.
 The coast is full of inlets, but apart from the reefs and cliffs, there is only one islet - Veli Skoljić.
-On the coast, the shallow bay of Soline, almost forming lakes, stands out, with low coastlines and three settlements: Klimno, Soline and Cizici.
-Other significantly smaller bays are Stipanja (which is the largest municipal settlement of Silo), Petrina, Veterna, Murvenica, Jazbina, Lončarica and Slivanjska.
+On the coast, the shallow bay of Soline, almost forming lakes, stands out, with low coastlines and three settlements: Klimno, Soline and Čižići.
+Other significantly smaller bays are Stipanja (which is the largest municipal settlement of Šilo), Petrina, Veterna, Murvenica, Jazbina, Lončarica, and Slivanjska.

 Geologically, limestone and dolomite rocks dominate the area.
 Due to the faster erosion of dolomite, over millions of years, a layer of loose soil has been created that enabled the development of lush vegetation.
 Only in the principally limestone extreme northeastern part of the Košćera.
 In addition to limestones and dolomites, flysch zones occur, which, unlike porous limestone, are watertight.
 A river stream called Veli Potok has developed on one of these flysch zones.

 Population

-According to the 2001 census, Dobrinj municipality had 1,970 inhabitants, distributed in 20 settlements:
+According to the 2021 census, Dobrinj municipality had 2,150 inhabitants, distributed in 20 settlements: